CNS-OIST/BK_unitary_g/README.md

 Models and data for the BK unitary conductance study

 - The `genFigure` Python scripts plot the main figures 1-5 whole or in part.
+- The `genSuppFigure` Python scripts plot the supplementary figures.

 - The `STEPS` folder contains the Python model script `BKmodel_axononly.py` from which all data can be generated.